lecardozo/lecardozo.github.io/_posts/2018-07-25-go-amazon-exploration.md

 monoxide (we would need some crazy experiment for that).
 After some more discussion with my sister, we ended with two new hypothesis to explain what we were seeing.

-- *Antropogenic process:* farmers using fire as a "cleaning" method for preparing their fields for the next crop (which is a terrible thing to do, but still pretty common).
+- *Antropogenic process:* farmers using fire as a "cleaning" method to prepare their fields for the next crop (which is a terrible thing to do, but still pretty common).
 - *Natural process:* this period of the year is the drought season in that region, which may favour the occurence of natural fire.
 According to some authors [2], 2015 was the most extreme of the 21st century, with respect to droughts.

-Both presented hypothesis might be right (or wrong).
-There are several great scientists working on understanding and describing processes and how they impact on things such as the global warming .
+Both hypothesis might be right (or wrong).
+There is a bunch of great scientists working on understanding and describing these processes and how they impact on things such as the global warming .
 If your interested on these topics, check out [2-4]

 ### Conclusions
 This whole work was a great experience.
-I've learned a lot about a scientific domain that I've never worked with before.
+I've learned a lot about a scientific domain that I'd never worked with before.
 It also was important because it showed us that we cannot (and you also shoundn't) underestimate the power of **data visualization** and, more importantly, **domain knowledge**.
 As a data scientist your job is to understand the data you are dealing with.
 If you are not familiar